I Love John Frigo...He Swings

-I Love John Frigo...He Swings was the debut album of jazz violinist Johnny Frigo for Mercury Records.
+I Love John Frigo...He Swings is the debut album of jazz violinist Johnny Frigo for Mercury Records.
 Despite the high caliber of Frigo's collaborators, the album was more or less ignored on its release.
 It would be decades later that he would get the chance to record as a leader again, in the interim performing mainly as a bassist rather than a violinist.

 The material is varied, encompassing "lush instrumentals", "impressionistic pieces", and "soft duets with pianist Mike Simpson".
 On "Big Me-Little Me", Frigo duets with himself, playing both violin and bass.